We are all so lonely

 Lately, I’ve been wondering: What would my grandmother, stirring chicken soup, have said about the way that I rush out of the house in the morning leaving last night’s dishes in the sink?
 What would my grandfather, a Hebrew scholar, make of the way that I hurry through research, put off interviews, fall asleep with a book about the soul in my hands every single night?
 And what of my grandmother, a literary bookseller – what would she have made of this e-book I’m composing out of light?

-- Our obesity shows us our yawing hunger – as do the grocery superstores expand faster than our waistbands, aisle after aisle of empty processed food ‘products’ (what I call ‘consumable clutter’).
+- Our obesity shows us our yawing hunger, as our grocery superstores expand faster than our waistbands, aisle after aisle of empty processed food products, what I call ‘consumable clutter,’ we are starving for real nourishment.
+Real food for the body, yes, but also, starving for food for the mind, the heart, and the soul.

 These symptom of our disconnection with the soul are shadows – empty calories, empty entertainments, empty sensations.
 Our airwaves and classrooms are equally soulless – have you opened a textbook lately? they are mind-numbingly dull – offering nothing that can help us reconnect, understand or make meaning.